wsi-hgi-tre/provisioner/README.md

 ### SSH

 You'll need to have a `.ssh/id_rsa` and `.ssh/id_rsa.pub` file which will be what you'll be able to use to access the new machine.
+Alternatively you can set the `key` Terraform variable, e.g. to `~/.ssh/id_ed25519.pub`.

+The username for SSH is hardcoded in the base image (such as `ubuntu` - this should really be changed)

 ### Terraform

-- You can change the tennant being used in `infrastructure/variables.tf` file, and the instance name in `infrastructure/main.tf`.
-By default, it is based on your current username - if this is standard (such as `ubuntu` - this should really be changed)
+You can change the tenant being used in `infrastructure/variables.tf` file, and the instance name in `infrastructure/main.tf` (by default, it is based on your current username).

 ## Usage

 Once your configuration is complete you may build the infrastructure and